sam56052000/OrangePiZeroMFRC522/README.md

 Swipe RFID chip >> Run command/script associated with that RFID tag.
 A hardware spin off of https://github.com/BiTinerary/PersonalAPI

 [triggerRead.py](https://github.com/BiTinerary/OrangePiZeroMFRC522/blob/master/triggerRead.py) is the same source as original **Read.py** with a few modifications, mainly in the middle.
 Print statements were removed throughout the source files (dump/read/MFRC/Write) just to clean up the output.
 I added a **hashFile.txt** which stores the UID of RFID chips as keys and commands as values.
 So that effectively when a RFID chip is scanned, a corresponding command is executed.
 This all happens [line 45-58](https://github.com/BiTinerary/OrangePiZeroMFRC522/blob/master/triggerRead.py#L45-L58)

+I'm using a practical version of this repo and the triggerRead.py script mentioned above for a Google Sheet/API punching TimeClock, over here: https://github.com/BiTinerary/TimeClockPi

 ## References
 The main MFRC522 script in this repo is just a modified fork of https://github.com/mxgxw/MFRC522-python